Expected outcome

+Figure 1.
 Range of functions that can be encountered on/near a flood defence including housing on a riverine dike (top photo), vegetated foreshores in coastal areas with adapted design for the extraction of deposited clay (bottom-left) and more (unusual) objects that can be found (bottom-right).
 (Photos accordingly available from molendatabase.nl, Regional Water Authority Hunze en Aa's and Richard Marijnissen).

 Motivation and practical challenge

-My contribution both as engineer and researcher is to understand the middle ground between man and nature.
+My contribution both as an engineer and researcher is to understand the middle ground between man and nature.
 Flood defences protect us from the water but are also integrated with many other functions such as housing and nature.
 Depending on the location, some functions are more common than other ones (see photo).
-This shared-use of the flood defences often comes with conservative estimates for a robust design that guarantees the flood safety.
+This shared-use of flood defences often comes with conservative estimates for a robust design that guarantees flood safety.
 While having multi-functional flood defences generally impose restrictions on the design, some elements in the natural foreshores or flooded areas near the dike can contribute to reducing flood risk.
-For example, vegetated foreshores in coastal areas can damp the amount of wave energy that reaches the dikes.
+For example, vegetated foreshores in coastal areas can dampen the amount of wave energy that reaches the dikes.
 Aside from natural values, coastal salt marshes can also capture clay over time which may be used in future dike reinforcements.
 With the new probabilistic risk approach recently adopted in the Netherlands, we may be able to quantify the effects on flood safety of both standard and nature-based reinforcement measures.
 Yet, an integrated risk assessment framework is required.

 Research challenge